zahidbiscj/habit-tracker/V1_FINAL_REQUIREMENTS.md

 **Flow**:
 1. Admin clicks "Edit" on Goals List page
 2. System fetches Goal, Tasks, and GoalAssignments
-3. Form is pre-populated
+3. Form is pre-populated including calendar showing the current month
+4. Start Date and End Date fields show existing values
+5. Admin can change date range by clicking on calendar
+6. Admin can click any date to view existing goals for that day
-4. Admin makes changes
+7. Admin makes changes to other fields
-5. Admin clicks "Save & Assign Goal"
+8. Admin clicks "Save & Assign Goal"
-6. System updates Goal, Tasks, and GoalAssignments
+9. System updates Goal, Tasks, and GoalAssignments
-7. Admin is redirected to Goals List page
+10. Admin is redirected to Goals List page
-8. Success message: "Goal updated successfully!"
+11. Success message: "Goal updated successfully!"

+**Note**: Calendar does not highlight date ranges; admin clicks dates to select new range if needed

 **Note**: If admin removes a task that has existing DailyLog entries, those entries remain in the database (for historical tracking) but are no longer shown to users.